hydradon/demo-custom-connector/kafka-connect-dynamodb/README.md

 For connectors built with maven, there's a maven target which generates these packages for you.

 Unfortunately, this connector is built with gradle, so we'll manually generate the package.

-Copy the jar file containing the build output to the `lib` directory of the package manifest:
+2. Copy the jar file containing the build output to the `lib` directory of the component archive:

   `cp build/libs/*.jar ../../../../connector/kafka-connect-dynamodb/lib`

-Then zip the whole thing up:
+3. Then zip the whole thing up:

 ```
   cd ../../../../kafka-connect-dynamodb/
   zip kafka-connect-dynamodb.zip kafka-connect-dynamodb/
 ```

-Now you have a connector manifest which can be uploaded to either your local connect installation or to Confluent Cloud.
+Now you have a component archive which can be uploaded to either your local connect installation or to Confluent Cloud.